-Don’t overhaul her first draft.
+Don’t overhaul the first draft.
 Instead, address errors bit by bit.
 For example, during the first week you might say: “I can spot three repeated words, five weak nouns, and four dull verbs in your paragraph.”
-Armed with tools such as word lists and a thesaurus, your student can identify the problem words and make the changes.
+Armed with tools such as word lists and a thesaurus [affiliate], your student can identify the problem words and make the changes.

-Once she’s addressed those specific issues, you might turn your focus the next week to spelling and punctuation.
-Review her writing and say: “I can see five misspelled words, one comma error, and two misplaced apostrophes.”
-Again, let her find the mistakes and make the corrections.
+If you must make comments on the paper, use sticky notes that won’t deface your students’ work.
+Once they’ve addressed those specific issues, you might turn your focus the next week to spelling and punctuation.
+Review the writing and say: “I can see five misspelled words, one comma error, and two misplaced apostrophes.”
+Again, let them find the mistakes and make the corrections.